Skip to main content

 Multi-labeling

-The above query returns the same results but is less complex and time-consuming than running multiple queries to achieve the same result.
-For example:
+The above query is less complex and time-consuming than running multiple queries to achieve the same result.
+For example, the following two queries retrieve the same number of hosts and vulnerabilities from Qualys, but the process is more time-consuming as you must run two separate queries:

-FIND Vulnerability as v WHERE v.connectorNames CONTAINS ALL ["Tenable.sc"]
+FIND Vulnerability AS v WHERE v.connectorNames = "Qualys Vulnerability Management"

 Sorting and Pagination